markwbeers/BTC_Visual_Arbitrage_Analyzer/README.md

 ### Coding Style - DRY and versatile - Hope the VP can code in python!!

-+ to change dates for analysis, select the end tag of a dataframe carrying the date, highlight the **'MMDD'** with the cursor.
++ to change dates for analysis, select the end tag of a dataframe carrying the date, highlight the **"_MMDD"** with the cursor.
++ to swap exchanges for arbitrage use  `Ctrl-F` (find) then click the down carrot to open 'replace' box/field
-+ hold `Ctrl-F` and then choose `Replace` to swap in a different date from Q1 2018 to experiment with the data, it should fully update all relevant data frames and effectively allow for fast recoded manipulation of data.
++ hold `Ctrl-F` and then choose `Replace` to swap in a different date from Q1 2018 to experiment with the data.
++ Use 'Replace all' to fully update all relevant data frames and effectively allow for fast recoded manipulation of data.

+*SEE BELOW* 'rules of thumb' for guidelines prior to manipulating code to swap exhange positions in arbitrage or dates for analysis

 + variables have also been shortened so the many manipulated DataFrames can be tracked and rewritten quickly to modify code.
 + With the 3 day date window **EXTRA** section at the end of the notebook, a different range can quckly be sliced up for multiple date runs.